MMA has been my guilty pleasure for a long time.

 While science can tell you what sort of things cause CTE to develop, it is still no closer to knowing at what point it begins to develop.
 Charles Bernick, a CTE researcher at Cleveland Clinic spoke about the issue saying: “While we already know that boxing and other combat sports are linked to brain damage, little is known about how this process develops and who may be on the path to developing CTE.”

-However, Dr. Bernick just released the results of a study encompassing 78 boxers and MMA fighters.
-They fighters are split into groups according to how long they had been fighting for and then had their memory and thinking abilities tested extensively.
+However there are other ways to get a sense of the brain damage that may have occurred.
+There is a study encompassing 78 boxers and MMA fighters.
+The researchers, led by Dr Bernick, split fighters into groups according to how long they had been fighting for and then had their memory and thinking abilities tested extensively.

 Using MRI tests Bernick found that the brains of fighters who have been fighting for 6 or more years actually get smaller.